Canadian English: Spelling

-Dictionaries
+Standardization, codification and dictionaries

-The first Canadian dictionaries of Canadian English were edited by Walter Spencer Avis and published by Gage Ltd. The Beginner's Dictionary (1962), the Intermediate Dictionary (1964) and, finally, the Senior Dictionary (1967) were milestones in Canadian English lexicography.
+The first series of dictionaries of Canadian English was published by Gage Ltd. under the chief-editorships of Charles J. Lovell and Walter S. Avis as of 1960 and the "Big Six" editors plus Faith Avis.
+The Beginner's Dictionary (1962), the Intermediate Dictionary (1964) and, finally, the Senior Dictionary (1967) were milestones in Canadian English lexicography.
 In November 1967 A Dictionary of Canadianisms on Historical Principles (DCHP) was published and completed the first edition of Gage's Dictionary of Canadian English Series.
 The DCHP documents the historical development of Canadian English words that can be classified as "Canadianisms".
 It therefore includes words such as mukluk, Canuck, and bluff, but does not list common core words such as desk, table or car.
 Many secondary schools in Canada use the graded dictionaries.
 The dictionaries have regularly been updated since: the Senior Dictionary, edited by Robert John Gregg, was renamed Gage Canadian Dictionary.
 Its fifth edition was printed beginning in 1997.
 Gage was acquired by Thomson Nelson around 2003.
 The latest editions were published in 2009 by HarperCollins.
 On 17 March 2017 a second edition of DCHP, the online Dictionary of Canadianisms on Historical Principles 2 (DCHP-2), was published.
 DCHP-2 incorporates the c.
 10 000 lexemes from DCHP-1 and adds c.
 1 300 novel meanings or 1 002 lexemes to the documented lexicon of Canadian English.

-In 1997, the ITP Nelson Dictionary of the Canadian English Language was another product, but has not been updated since.

 In 1998, Oxford University Press produced a Canadian English dictionary, after five years of lexicographical research, entitled The Oxford Canadian Dictionary.
 A second edition, retitled The Canadian Oxford Dictionary, was published in 2004.
 Just as the older dictionaries it includes uniquely Canadian words and words borrowed from other languages, and surveyed spellings, such as whether colour or color was the more popular choice in common use.
 Paperback and concise versions (2005, 2006), with minor updates, are available.

+Since 2022, the Editors' Association of Canada has been leading the writing of a new Canadian English Dictionary within a national dictionary Consortium.
+The Consortium comprises the Editors' Association of Canada, the UBC Canadian English Lab, and Queen's University's Strategy Language Unit.